 The construction of buildings and other structures, changes thereto, changes in terms of their impact on local land use and the protection of important interests within a given area are only possible following the issuance of a land-use decision or land-use approval, unless the Act stipulates otherwise.
-The parties involved in planning permission proceedings consist of the applicant, the municipality in which the planned project is to be realised, the owner of the land on which the project is to be constructed, provided that the owner is not the applicant or a person who has another real property right to the land or facility, persons whose right of ownership or other real property rights to neighbouring buildings or land or buildings situated on such land might be affected by the land-use decision.
+The parties involved in planning permission proceedings consist of the applicant, the municipality in which the planned project is to be realised, the owner of the land on which the project is to be constructed, provided that the owner is not the applicant or a person who has another real property right to the land or facility, persons whose right of ownership or other real property rights to neighbouring buildings or land or buildings situated on such land might be affected by the land-use decision, and persons whose participation is defined by means of a special legal regulation.